97wfinney/lms/README.md

 # lms

-This project is a basic script to help choose a team for Fantasy Premier League (FPL) each week.
+This project is a basic script to help choose a team for Last Man Standing (LMS) each week.
+Each player starts with three lives and must choose a Premier League team each gameweek to win.
+You are not able to choose the same team more than once.
+If your team fails to win you lose a life.
+The last man standing wins the pot.

 It uses data from the official FPL API to analyze team strengths and suggests the strongest available team for the upcoming gameweek.

 ## Features